From data to reduced-order models via moment matching: Reduced-order model by data-driven moment matching

-\end{exmp} The bode plot of the reduced-order models \eqref{sys_example} and \eqref{sys_example2} compared to the higher-order model of Example~\ref{example1} are given in Figure~\ref{Fig_bode_ori_red}.
+and } \end{exmp} The Bode plot of the reduced-order models \eqref{sys_example} and \eqref{sys_example2} compared to the higher-order model of Example~\ref{example1} are given in Figure~\ref{Fig_bode_ori_red}.
 Here, of course, we do not identify the higher-order model.
-Figure~\ref{Fig_bode_ori_red} shows that the reduced-order model \eqref{sys_example} captures the magnitude and phase of the higher-order model well, but \eqref{sys_example2} does not.
-Nevertheless, all of the curves are intersected at a certain point.
+Figure~\ref{Fig_bode_ori_red} shows that the reduced-order model \eqref{sys_example} captures the magnitude and phase of the higher-order model well, but \eqref{sys_example2} does not. {Nevertheless, all of the curves are intersected at frequency $0$ rad/s and $\frac{5\pi}{4}$ rad/s}.
 This indicates that indeed all systems in $\hat{\Sigma}_{2,\PP}$ achieve the desired moment matching, but the optimality on approximating the higher-order model is another issue.
 We stress that this is a well-known feature of moment matching methods and not specific to our data-driven approach.

 Often reduced-order models are expected to preserve certain properties of the original models.
 Stability is one of the most common as well important property to be preserved.
 Next, we investigate conditions under which one can choose a stable reduced-order model.
-Note that stability of a reduced-order model $ \in \hat{\Sigma}_{r,\PP}$ is purely determined by $\hat{p}$.
-Motivated by this observation, we provide necessary and sufficient condition such that $\hat{p}$ can be chosen arbitrarily while $ \in \hat{\Sigma}_{r,\PP}$.
+Note that stability of a reduced-order model $ \in \hat{\Sigma}_{r,\PP}$ is purely determined by $\hat{p}$, {i.e., one can choose $\hat{p}$ such that the roots of its corresponding polynomial are in the unit disc}.
+Motivated by this observation, we provide a sufficient condition such that $\hat{p}$ can be chosen arbitrarily while $ \in \hat{\Sigma}_{r,\PP}$.

 \begin{thm} Given $\PP$ and $\MM_i$ as in \eqref{e:PP} and (\ref{e:MM}), respectively and let $k^*=\sum_{i=1}^{s} (k_i +1)$.
 If $r \geq k^*-1$ then for every $\hat{p} \in \R^{1 \times r}$ there exists $\hat{q} \in \R^{1 \times (r+1)}$ such that $ \in \hat{\Sigma}_{r,\PP}$. \end{thm} \begin{pf} We know that $ \in \hat{\Sigma}_{r,\PP}$ if and only if